jahnf/Projecteur/README.md

 The keyboard device basically just sends left and right arrow key events when forward or back on the device is pressed.

-The dectected mouse input device is what we are interested in.
+The detected mouse input device is what we are interested in.
 Since it's already detected as a mouse input device and able to move the cursor, we will simply detect if it is the Spotlight device which is sending mouse events.
 If it is sending mouse events, we will 'turn on' the desktop spot.